cityofaustin/janis/README.md

 ## Project Info

-This work began under the he Austin Digital Services Discovery Project.
+This work began under the Austin Digital Services Discovery Project.
 Design, Technology, and Innovation Fellows worked in partnership between two City departments, Communications Public Information and Communications and Technology Management.

 We set out to learn what’s working for other government service providers, then embark on an iterative research, prototyping, and testing process to identify new designs, methods, and technologies.